polvo/polvo/README.md

 ````

 ## Final notes

+Some final considerations:

+### Supported languages

+Remember that every language is supported, you just need to add the explained
+directives in your source file in a form of a comment, so they doesn't affect
+your code.

+All of them will be processed.

+### Output files

 You can use a single `polvo.yml` with multiple targets, by setting your output
 file according the vars you're using for conditional compilation.